BBC pays ‘substantial sum’ to Diana aide over 1995 interview | Malay Mail

 The BBC has previously apologised and reached an agreement with a graphic designer who was sidelined for blowing the whistle on the underhand methods used.

-Bashir asked Matt Wiessler to mock up documents that were shown to Spencer, who wrote on Twitter today that the settlement with Jephson was “the right result”.
+Bashir asked Matt Wiessler to mock up documents that were shown to Spencer, who wrote on Twitter on Thursday that the settlement with Jephson was “the right result”.

 “Appalling what Patrick Jephson had to go through as a result of grotesque ‘journalism’,” he wrote, condemning the cover-up by senior management at the corporation.